microsoft/playwright/docs/src/api/class-fetchresponse.md

 An object with all the response HTTP headers associated with this response.

 ## method: FetchResponse.headersArray
-* langs: js, csharp, python
-- returns: <[Array]<[Array]<[string]>>>

-An array with all the request HTTP headers associated with this response.
-Header names are not lower-cased.
-Headers with multiple entries, such as `Set-Cookie`, appear in the array multiple times.

-## method: FetchResponse.headersArray
-* langs: java
 - returns: <[Array]<[Object]>>
   - `name` <[string]> Name of the header.
   - `value` <[string]> Value of the header.